Bombshell Ana Cheri Flaunts Insane Physique In Skintight, Galaxy-Print Leggings And Matching Sports Bra

 Ana’s sculpted body was nothing short of impressive, as were her killer curves, which she showed off in a set of skintight workout gear that did nothing but favors for her flawless physique.
 The beauty sent pulses racing in the coordinated two-piece ensemble in a bold galaxy print, noting in the caption that the items would be released later today for her fans to purchase.

-The fitness model’s outfit consisted of a tight black sports bra adorned with a white, starry print for an out of this world design.
-The top cut off right around her rib cage, flashing a peek at her chiseled abs — another result of her dedicated workout schedule.
+The fitness model’s outfit consisted of a tight black sports bra adorned with a white, starry print for an out-of-this-world design.
+The top cut off right around her ribcage, flashing a peek at her chiseled abs — another result of her dedicated workout schedule.
 Its daringly low-cut neckline left her decolletage completely bare, while also exposing an eyeful of cleavage to add a hint of sexiness to the look.

-On her lower half, the social media sensation rocked a pair of matching, tighter-than-skin workout leggings that accentuated her curvaceousness in all of the right ways.
-The fitness gear clung tight to her famous booty and toned legs in all of the right ways.
+On her lower half, the social media sensation rocked a pair of matching, tighter-than-skin workout leggings that accentuated her curvaceousness.
+The fitness gear clung tight to her famous booty and toned legs in all of the right places.
 Meanwhile,the high-rise style of Ana’s pants brought even more attention to her toned midsection, though the area hardly needed any help getting recognized by her audience.

-Ana completed her look by tying her brunette tresses in a ponytail, and sported a minimal makeup look consisting of a light dusting of blush, glossy lip, and thick coat of mascara that made her striking features shine.
+Ana completed her look by styling her brunette tresses in a ponytail, and sported a minimal makeup look consisting of a light dusting of blush, glossy lip, and thick coat of mascara that made her striking features shine.

 View this post on Instagram